bentormey/btormey/src/pages/posts/learn-how-to-invest.md

 It's possible to make money that way, but typically picking stocks, actively trading, and using complex financial products like options is a losing proposition.

 You probably shouldn't devote your time to becoming a day trader when you could refine and monetise your existing skillset through a traditional career or business.
-Not only that, but unless you have a serious amount of starting capital, you will not make a living from trading.
+Not only that, but unless you have a serious amount of starting capital, you will probably not be able to make a living from trading.

 Focusing on what you do best and generating cashflow to deploy in a _passive strategy_ is almost always better than spending time and effort researching stocks, learning how to construct a portfolio around them, and managing all your trades.